doomspec/Mizore-dev/README.md

 constructor.terminate()
 ```
 ## Key ideas
 Differing from using elementary gate set from circuit construction, we introduce the concept *block* (mizore.Blocks.Block).
 A block is a piece of parameterized circuit that implements certain unitary such as a double excitation and high-dimensional rotation.
-In a run of Mizore program, one first generate a elementary block set for the construction which we call *block pool* (mizore.Blocks.BlockPool).
-Then, one use certain circuit constructor (mizore.CircuitConstructor) to find a block circuit (mizore.BlockCircuit) that achieves certain objective (mizore.Objective) using the blocks in the block pool.
+In a run of Mizore program, one first generate a elementary block set for the construction which we call *block pool* (mizore.PoolGenerator.BlockPool).
+Then, one use certain circuit constructor (in mizore.CircuitConstructor) to find a block circuit (mizore.Blocks.BlockCircuit) that achieves certain objective (mizore.Objective) using the blocks in the block pool.
+For detail usage instruction of these modules, please refer to the annotation in the sourse codes.

+Also, we provide methods for conveniently construct the problem Hamiltonian for tests in mizore.HamiltonianGenerator using PySCF and openfermion (HiQ Fermion).
+Parallel run of circuit evaluation is implemented in mizore.ParallelTaskRunner.
+Optimization methods including basin-hopping and ansatz-based imaginary time evolution ([npj Quantum Information (2019) 5:75](https://www.nature.com/articles/s41534-019-0187-2)) is implemented in mizore.ParameterOptimizer.
+The simulation of quantum circuit is implemented by Huawei's fork of ProjectQ (HiQ).

+We implement several adpative VQE methods presented in previous works in mizore.Example using the Mizore framework.

+## Plans and Future
+We plan to
+1. Implement modules for visulization of Mizore runs
+2. Harness machine learning methods for block arrangement
+3. Implement modules to use adaptive circuit construction for more objectives such as producing excited states

 ## Authors
 Zi-Jian Zhang, Jia-Qi Hu and Yi Liu from Southern University of Science and Technology (SUSTech, Shenzhen, China)